Working in the UK

-- Successfully completed and passed a UK recognised bachelor or postgraduate degree, Postgraduate Certificate in Education or Professional Graduate Diploma of Education or
+- Completed a course leading to a UK recognised Bachelors or Masters degree, Postgraduate Certificate in Education or Professional Graduate Diploma of Education or

 - Have completed a minimum of 12 months study in the UK towards a UK PhD during your current period of leave.